 What's the deal with the submission form?

 A couple weeks before submissions open, we make a submission form available for download on our submission page.
 It asks a few questions about your play and what you hope to get out of the development process with Fresh Ink.
 We take these responses very seriously when making our selections, so we encourage you to be as thoughtful and specific as possible.
 If you have questions about the form, let us know!

-Can I submit a play I've previously submitted?
+Can I send in a play I've previously submitted?

 Does my play need to be finished before I submit?

 Nope!
 Your play does not need to be 100% production-ready, and in fact, you’re unlikely to get selected for our season if it is.
 We are looking for scripts with potential -- plays that intrigue us and will benefit from some focused collaboration with our artistic team.
 The submission draft should be reasonably fleshed out, so we can see what you’re trying to accomplish with the script, but it's ok if you're still working through some big questions.
 On your submission form, be as clear as possible about your intentions for the play and what you hope to gain from a development cycle with us.
 Your script might need a little tightening up, or you might be looking to totally revamp the plot and characters -- either way, we want to give you the tools to make it happen!

 How will I know if my play is being considered?